woman's divorce

 What are the ND residency requirements to file for a divorce?

-To file for a divorce in North Dakota, a person needs to have been a North Dakota resident for at least 6 months before filing the divorce petition.
+A person needs to have been a North Dakota resident for at least 6 months before filing the divorce petition.
 If the plaintiff hasn't lived in the state for the required time period, a separation or divorce may still be granted if he or she is a resident in good faith for 6 months immediately preceding entry of the separation or divorce decree.
 For military personnel, residency is established if the military member is stationed within the state.

 Is it possible to get an annulment in North Dakota?